Presidency of Abraham Lincoln: Election of 1860

 but he won just two of the 996 Southern counties.
-Nationwide, Lincoln took 39.8% of the popular vote, while Douglas won 29.5% of the popular vote, Breckenridge won 18.1%, and Bell won 12.6%.
+Nationwide, Lincoln took 39.8 percent of the popular vote, while Douglas won 29.5 percent of the popular vote, Breckenridge won 18.1 percent, and Bell won 12.6 percent.
 82.2 percent of eligible voters took part in the contentious election, the second highest turnout in U.S. history.
-Despite Republican success in the presidential election, the party failed to win a majority in either house of Congress, although after secessions, Lincoln governed with a majority in both houses.
+Despite Republican success in the presidential election, the party failed to win a majority in either house of Congress, although after the Southern states seceded, Lincoln governed with a majority in both houses.